polettix/wrapperl/README.md

 Let's make a few assumptions:

-- you will write your program and are willing to name it `prg.pl`.
+- you will write your program `prg.pl`.
 If you don't even want to write one, you can copy and paste this:

         #!/usr/bin/env perl